Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

     See the [Admin Console documentation](https://developer.avaya.com/en/docs/infinity-platform/custom-messaging/tbd) for more details.

-9. **Update Connector Configuration**
+8. **Update Connector Configuration**

     Update the Connector Configuration with the Twilio and Avaya Infinity™ credentials noted above using the [Update Configuration](#update-configuration) API.

     If you are using the Twilio Mock Mode, ensure the `twilio.isMockMode` is set to `true` in the Connector Configuration.
-Rest of the Twilio configurations can be set to empty values or any dummy values.
+Rest of the Twilio configurations can be set to empty values or any dummy values as they will be ignored.

-10. **Test SMS flow**
+9. **Test SMS flow**

+    Once the connector is configured, you can test the SMS flow.

+    - Send an SMS to the Number configured in Avaya Infinity™ Admin Console.
+    - Verify if the message is sent to Avaya Infinity™ and if it is routed to the desired workflow, queue, and agent as per the `Numbers` configuration.
+    - If it is routed to an agent, the agent should be able to view the end user's message and reply back.

     **Testing with Twilio SMS**

-    Send an SMS to your Twilio number and verify it is treated as per your Avaya Infinity™ Number configuration.
-If it is routed to an agent, the agent should be able to view the message sent by the customer and reply back.
+    Send an SMS to your Twilio Number configured in Avaya Infinity™ Admin Console to test the SMS flow.

     **Testing with Mock Twilio Mode**

-    Invoke the [Twilio Callback URL](#twilio-sms-webhook) to simulate incoming SMS from the end user.
+    Invoke the [Twilio Callback URL](#twilio-sms-webhook-endpoint) to simulate incoming SMS from the end user.
 Make sure the `to` field is set to the dummy number configured in Avaya Infinity™ Admin Console.
-Verify if the message is sent to Avaya Infinity™ and if it is routed to the desired workflow, queue, and agent as per the `Numbers` configuration.

 ## API Reference